 “Machine Shop” means shops where lathes, presses, grinders, shapers, and other wood or metal working machines are used—such as blacksmith, tinsmith, welding, and sheet metal plumbing, heating, electrical repair, and overhaul shops.

-"Main building" means the principal building or one of the principal buildings upon a lot, or the building or one of the principal buildings housing a principal use upon a lot.“Manufacturing, Heavy” means the manufacture or compounding process of raw materials.
+"Main building" means the principal building or one of the principal buildings upon a lot, or the building or one of the principal buildings housing a principal use upon a lot.

+"Major local street" means a street, existing or proposed, which serves or is intended to serve to connect minor local streets with collector streets while also providing direct access to property.
+A major local street has more continuity for through traffic than a minor local street.

+“Manufacturing, Heavy” means the manufacture or compounding process of raw materials.
 These activities or processes would necessitate the storage of large volumes of highly flammable, toxic matter or explosive materials needed for the manufacturing process.
 These activities may involve outdoor operations as part of their manufacturing process.

 “Manufacturing, Light” means an establishment primarily engaged in the production, fabrication, processing, or assembly of goods and materials using processes that ordinarily do not create noise, smoke, fumes, odors, glare, or health or safety hazards outside of the building or lot where such activities take place and are located entirely within a building.
 Such uses include research and development facilities and testing laboratories.
 These uses do not include refineries, rock crushers, incinerators, and similar uses.

+"Marginal access street" means a local street, parallel and adjacent to a minor arterial or minor collector street providing access to abutting properties and protection from arterial or collector streets.

 “Meat or Poultry Processing Facility” means a building where live animals are killed and processed; and/or a building where meat, poultry, or eggs are cooked, smoked, or otherwise processed or packed but does not include a butcher shop.

 Medical, Urgent Care, and Dental Clinic.
 See Office, Medical.”